SeLite/SeLite.github.io/PackagedTests.md

 TODO FIX open | file://SeLiteSettings.getTestSuiteFolder()/form.html
 ```

-### Negative tests ###
+### Negative tests that succeed
-If you need to test that something fails, use `try..catch..endTry` as per [SelBlocksGlobal](SelBlocksGlobal).
-Use `catch..endTry` to set a stored variable of your choice.
-Check that variable after `endTry` (e.g. with `getEval`) and throw an error on failure.
+If you need verify that a Selenese command fails under certain circumstances, put it within ``try..catch` of a `try..catch..endTry` block as per [SelBlocksGlobal](SelBlocksGlobal).
+Use its `catch..endTry` part to set a stored variable of your choice.
+Check that variable after `endTry` (e.g. with `getEval`) and if not set, throw an error.
 Remember to clear that stored variable **before** that block of steps, so that it can run multiple times.

+### Negative tests that fail
-There are also 'real' negative tests in `selite.sel-blocks-global/selenese-tests-negative/`.
-Those are supposed to fail, since they validate cases when `try..catch..endTry` doesn't catch an error.
+There are real negative tests in e.g. `selite.sel-blocks-global/selenese-tests-negative/`.
+Those tests themselves are supposed to fail (e.g. they validate situations when `try..catch..endTry` is supposed not to catch an error).
+If these tests don't fail, then there's a problem.

 ## Invoking tests ##